 Approximate monthly savings: $40

-Quitting smoking isn’t easy, but we’d be remiss to leave it off the list.
+Quitting addictive nicotine isn’t easy, but we’d be remiss to leave it off the list.
 If you smoke a pack a day, cigarettes will cost you nearly $50 per week, considering the average price of $6.71/pack.

 The monthly savings don’t consider the numerous health benefits and reduced healthcare costs.